-Sophia manages a joint program with the Graduate School to prepare PhD students for future teaching careers, and teaches GS762: Online College Teaching.
-She leads the Duke Online Learning Collaborative Special Interest Group and is an active member of Duke AHEAD (Academy for Health Professions Education and Academic Development).
+Sophia manages a joint program with the Graduate School to prepare PhD students for future careers, the Bass Digital Education Fellows Program, and teaches GS762: Digital Pedagogies.
+She co- leads the Duke Online Learning Collaborative Special Interest Group, with Beth Phillips, School of Nursing, and is an active member of Duke AHEAD (Academy for Health Professions Education and Academic Development).
 She values global collaborations and managed the development of Duke’s first international online course with a partner medical school in Moshi, Tanzania.
 She enjoys presenting at national conferences on teaching and learning.

 Recent Blog Posts

-- Key Highlights from the Online Learning Consortium
+- Connect with the Duke Online Learning Collaborative

 - “An Innovative Course Design Model for Professional Learning” The Teaching Professor Conference, 6/2018.